oxou/oxou.github.io/data/post/initial-commit/index.md

 ## Support

-There may be posts that you find useful, interesting or helped you solve a problem and want to show support because of it then you can go the [donate](/?post=donate) post and read more about it there.
+There may be posts that you find useful, interesting or helped you solve a problem and want to show support because of it then you can go to the [donate](/?post=donate) post and read more about it there.

 ## Contributing